-Α ctions Р Performance Measures 2.3.1 0 Liaise with the Constituent Councils and Eastern Adelaide Zone Emergency Management Committee to ensure integration of emergency management arrangements.
-0 Attend and participate in committee meetings.
+Actions Performance Measures 2.3.1 Liaise with the Constituent Councils and Eastern Adelaide Zone Emergency Management Committee to ensure integration of emergency management arrangements.
+Attend and participate in committee meetings.
 2.3.2 Conduct exercises with staff to test the Emergency Management Plan and Business Continuity Plan.
 Participate in any relevant exercises conducted by the Constituent Councils or by other organisations.
-0 Conduct or participate in one exercise a year.
-2.3.3 0 Conduct exercises with staff to test the Emergency Management Plan and Business Continuity Plan.
+Conduct or participate in one exercise a year.
+2.3.3 Conduct exercises with staff to test the Emergency Management Plan and Business Continuity Plan.
 Participate in any relevant exercises conducted within the region by other organisations.
-0 Conduct or participate in one exercise a year.
-2.3.4 0 Review and update emergency management information and proactively provide public health and food safety information to the community and businesses via the website or email.
-0 Review and update as required.
-2.3.5 0 Finalise the review of the Emergency Management Plan.
-0 Plan Finalised.
-2.3.6 0 Review of Business Continuity Plan considering COVID-19.
-0 Plan Finalised.
-2.3.7 0 Emergency Management Plan strategies to be reflected in the Public Health Plan and Risk and Opportunity Management Policy and Framework to ensure consistency over the three strategic plans.
-0 Emergency Management Plan incorporated in the Risk and Opportunity Management Policy and Framework.
+Conduct or participate in one exercise a year.
+2.3.4 Review and update emergency management information and proactively provide public health and food safety information to the community and businesses via the website or email.
+Review and update as required.
+2.3.5 Participate in the LGFSG and work with other agencies and councils in our emergency management zone regarding the coronavirus (COVID-19).
+Participate when resources allow.
+2.3.6 Review of Business Continuity Plan considering COVID-19.
+Plan Finalised.
+2.3.7 Emergency Management Plan strategies to be reflected in the Public Health Plan and Risk and Opportunity Management Policy and Framework to ensure consistency over the three strategic plans.
+Emergency Management Plan incorporated in the Risk and Opportunity Management Policy and Framework.
 The Emergency Management Plan to be recognised during the public health planning process.